Updated: 30 November 2017

 2 years into training I didn’t even look like I had ever lifted a weight.
 The third year, I would barely make any progress.

 I was on the verge to give up, but then things started changing.

-I started doing the opposite of what I had done before and gained 13 lbs in 5 months while staying lean!
+I started doing the opposite of what I had done before and got my best results.

-It doesn’t matter if it takes 1, 2 or 3 years to transform your physique.
-In the end it’s all worth it!
+Therefore, it doesn’t matter if it takes 1, 2 or 3 years to transform your physique.
+In the end the whole process is all worth it.